tomerb3/tomer-roi/README.md

 ./run2

-now inside the container press cd
+now you are inside container with nonroot user, try to type these commands:

+cd

 cd workspace

 touch file-for-example